M. T. Dremer studied graphic design at Muskegon Community College and has been using Adobe Photoshop for more than a decade.

 Step 5: Miscellaneous and Finalizing

 Before you finish your portfolio, consider adding any other information that might be relevant.
 If you’ve had an art-related job or accolade that is unrelated to the artwork in the portfolio, then make a point to write those down as well.
 In my case, I provided the titles of, and links to, my graphic design tutorials here on HubPages.
-Not only does it display more of my graphic design work, it also demonstrates my knowledge of the field.
+Not only does it display more of my graphic design work, but it also demonstrates my knowledge of the field.

-Once you have all the artwork, the table of contents, and miscellaneous items compiled together it’s time to finalize it.
+Once you have all the artwork, the table of contents, and miscellaneous items compiled together, it’s time to finalize it.
 If you created it in Microsoft word, you might be able to leave it in that format (though images tend to load slowly in word).
 If not, then convert it to a PDF using the file menu option.
 The same can be accomplished in InDesign by selecting “export” from the file menu.
-If you are using the zip folder method, simply right click on your portfolio folder and click on “send to” followed by “Compressed folder”.
+If you are using the zip folder method, simply right-click on your portfolio folder and click on “send to” followed by “Compressed folder.”

 - If you have drawings/paintings that you want to include, but don’t have a scanner, call your local library.
 Often times public computer labs will have a scanner available for use.
 Just remember to bring your flash drive.